 - distribution – sharing your content and getting others to do the same

 It is important to understand an idea generation process before you start this activity.
 Often there is a complete lack of focus on the quality of the content.
-Use our idea generation process to help you start generating the best quality content possible.

 You know that you should be using social media to promote content.
 The question is, are you doing so consistently?
 Are you sharing content through multiple media channels?
 Better yet, are you creating content that others will want to share, and have you taken the steps to make your content as easy as possible to share?
 Here is a list of channels for you to consider: